What is Low Voltage Landscape Lighting?

 If you have 10 light fixtures of 20 watts.
 Your total requirement would be 10*20=200 Watts.
 And the recommended power of the transformer will come out to be 200*1.25= 250W

 Ideally, you could install it near or inside the house, preferably in a garage or basement.
-You may require the use of one or more transformers depending on your lighting plan.
+Depending on your lighting plan, you may require the use of one or more transformers.

 Step 5: Choosing Low Voltage Wire